pedro162/doctrine_alura/README.md

 ### ⚙️ Configuration

-Create a SQLite database file (or configure your own in `EntityManagerCreator.php`):
+The project includes a helper class: `src/Helper/EntityManagerCreator.php`, which is responsible for configuring and returning an instance of Doctrine's `EntityManager`.

+By default, it uses SQLite and attribute-based entity mapping.

+To initialize the database file (if using SQLite), run:

 ```bash
 touch db.sqlite